theo-brown/jetto-mobo/docs/source/bayesopt.rst

 Example
 -------
-As our objective, we seek to find the input value `x`:math: that corresponds to the maximum output value `\phi`:math: of the following function:
+As our objective, we seek to find the input value :math:`x` that corresponds to the maximum output value :math:`\phi` of the following function:

 .. figure:: images/true_function.svg
     :width: 95%